OpenNebula/addon-iscsi/README.md

 For example, the following examples illustrates the creation of a iSCSI datastore using a configuration file.
 In this case we will use the host iscsitarget as our iSCSI target server.

+Note: zfs driver uses zfs clone utility instead of dd and hence performs better in some cases.
 ~~~~
 > cat ds.conf
 NAME = production